 - Steps 2–4: These are all content steps, meaning this is the time you should be brainstorming your ideas, free writing, and asking yourself tough questions that could lead you to other insights to include in your essay.
 We do the tough part (making sure you showcase the traits that are meaningful to you, have a strong theme and can show insight) before you start writing the first draft.

-- Step 5: Although students sometimes think they can look at a prompt and just start writing, this step is the place to write the first draft of your essay.
-The reason there are so many steps ahead of this is because it will set you up for success in completing your essay.
+- Steps 5-6: Although students sometimes think they can look at a prompt and just start writing, these step are the place to write the first draft of your essay.
+There are so many steps ahead of this to set you up for success in completing your essay.
 This first draft will be much better if you plan the content early in the process.

 You might be wondering what questions you should be asking yourself to know if your essay works.